 Get A Copy Delivered Via Email

-If you want the next two steps to work in tandem to drive more organic traction, you have to ensure that the topic ideas that you select are based on the interest of the target audience.
-You can use tools such as Ask the Public, Ahrefs and SEMrush to filter ideas that are worth writing on.
+If you want the next two steps to work in tandem to drive more organic traction, you have to ensure that your unique blog ideas interest the target audience.
+We suggest you to use tools such as Ask the Public, Ahrefs and SEMrush to filter trending blog ideas that are worth writing on.

 Step 2: Segment the Content into Cluster and Pillar

 Pillar Content: Pillar articles are generated based on the traffic potential of the topic idea.
-If a topic has the potential to drive 10,000 organic users per month, then ranking for it requires better and extensive content than what is already available on the internet.
+If a topic has the potential to drive humungous organic users per month, then ranking for it requires better and extensive content than what is already available on the internet.
+Usually the pillar content focuses on ranking for highly competitive keywords.

 You have to focus on addressing the topic holistically.
 This means the content must include details about what is happening around it currently, what has happened in the past, and what may happen in the future.
 A pillar content has no word-limit; however, if you fail to structure its subtopics, it becomes hard for users to skim through what they are looking for.